CosmeValera/ReactProjects/containers/kubernetes/kubernetes-crash-course-1-hour-nana/README.md

 - Controller Manager: Keeps track of whats happening in the cluster
 - Scheduler: Ensures Pods placement
 - etcd: Kubernetes backing store

+### Architecture in general
+- Master nodes:
+  - Control plane nodes
+  - Handful of master processes
+  - Much more important
+    - It is absolutely necessary to have a backup of the master
+- Worker nodes:
+  - Higher workload
+  - Much bigger and more resources

+## 🥙 Kubernetes component

+### List
+- Node
+- Pod
+- Service
+- Ingress
+- ConfigMap
+- Secret
+- Deployment
+- StatefulSet
+- DaemonSet

+### Node and Pod

+Node: Virtual or physical machine

+Pod:
+- Is the smallest unit in Kubernetes (it's a node)
+- Abstraction over container
+- Usually 1 Application per Pod